-The Town is located in the northwest portion of Marathon County.
-The Town is bounded by the Town of Halsey to the north, the Town of Johnson to the west, the Town of Rib Falls to the east and the Town of Wien to the south.
-The Village of Athens borders the Town to the northwest.
+The Town is located in the west-central portion of Marathon County.
+The Town is bounded by the Town of Rietbrock to the north, the Town of Frankfort to the west, the Town of Cassel to the east and the Town of Cleveland to the south.
+The Village of Fenwood shares a border with the Town in the southern portion of the Town and the Village of Edgar shares a border with the Town in the northeast portion of the Town.
 Development in the Town is dominated by agriculture with pockets of residences and scattered commercial establishments.